 - How is rosacea diagnosed?

-- What happens to the nose and the eyes?
+- How does rosacea affect the nose and the eyes?

 - What is the treatment for rosacea?

-- What should be avoided?
+- What are rosacea triggers?
+Is there a rosacea diet?
 What foods are good for rosacea?

 - Does rosacea get worse with age?